 Design and features

 Beyond fill, the design of the sleeping bag will influence its performance.
-The features of a sleeping bag can increase its versatility for camping in variable conditions and different temperature ranges.
+A bag's features can increase its versatility for camping in variable conditions and different temperature ranges.
 In addition, some features have a major effect on the warmth of a sleeping bag.

 In the hood